weakish/docs-en/views/realtime-guide-intermediate.md

 await conversaion.SendTextMessageAsync("Wanna go to bakery tonight?");
 ```

 The content included in the receipt will not be a specific message.
 Instead, it will be the time the messages in the current conversation are last delivered (`lastDeliveredAt`).
 We have mentioned earlier that messages are delivered according to the sequence they are pushed to the cloud.
 Therefore, given the time of the last delivery, we can infer that all the messages sent before it are delivered.
-On the UI of the app, you can mark all the messages sent before `lastDeliveredAt` to be “delivered”.
+On the UI of the app, you can mark all the messages sent before `lastDeliveredAt` to be "delivered".

 #### Read Receipts